-The rural Drasnians bear a strong resemblance to the Finnish (particularly the reindeer herding culture) with some influence from the old Swiss (i.e., pikemen as a military specialty), including the long and harsh winters.
+The rural Drasnians bear a strong resemblance to the Sami people (particularly the reindeer herding culture) with some influence from the old Swiss (i.e., pikemen as a military specialty), including the long and harsh winters.
 The Nyissans have strong resemblance to both the ancient Egyptian and ancient Central American cultures in dress, politics, and rulership.
 (And while the rainforests aren't swampy jungles, they come close environmentally.)
 The Rivans could be said to be a melding of classic generic "fantasy human" and with the old world Eastern Europeans.
 (Stoic, steadfast, conforming by necessity on the outside but very family oriented, bright and colorful, and warm on the inside... as shown physically by their homes and attire, and personally by their attitude.)

 Some felt that the Asturians were more English than French: they were famed for their use of the longbow.
 They pass off their banditry as Robin Hood-like.
 The Sendars seem more like a medievalized United States: a society made up of immigrants from the rest of the world where hard work was the most respected trait.
 Plus, they make a big deal about their democratically elected government.

 The Marags are almost certainly based on Ancient Greece, from what is shown in Belgarath the Sorcerer.

 Farmboy: Garion is one, but only technically.
 He lived on a farm, but worked in his aunt's kitchen... as a dishwasher.